With 54 cities to be developed as ‘solar cities,’ there are chances of investments picking up in the renewable energy sector, says Sujay Mehdudia.

 Fifty-four cities across India have received in-principle approval to be developed as ‘solar cities’ by the Ministry of New and Renewable Energy.

 An amount of Rs.
-19.23 crore has been sanctioned for preparation of Master Plans, solar city cells and promotional activities for 41 cities, out of which Rs.
+19.23 crore has been sanctioned for the preparation of the master plans, solar city cells and promotional activities for 41 cities, out of which Rs.
 4.22 crore has been released.
 Further, an amount of Rs.11.98 crore has been sanctioned for execution of renewable energy projects in five cities, out of which Rs.
 3.87 crore has been released.

-“The slowdown in VC funding can be attributed to the grim prospects for thin-film, concentrating solar and concentrating PV technologies,” Mercom Capital Group managing partner Raj Prabhu said.
+“The slowdown in VC funding can be attributed to the grim prospects for thin-film, concentrating solar and concentrating PV technologies,” Mercom Capital Group managing partner Raj Prabhu says.

 Corporate merger and acquisitions (M&A) activity in solar industry amounted to $6.7 billion in 52 transactions compared to $4 billion in 65 transactions in 2011.
-“It was a buyer's market in 2012 — acquirers were targeting distressed companies with the goal of buying technology or equipment on the cheap.
-More than half the 52 M&A deals in 2012 involved solar manufacturers and equipment makers,’’ he said.
+“It was a buyer’s market in 2012 — acquirers were targeting distressed companies with the goal of buying technology or equipment on the cheap.
+More than half the 52 M&A deals in 2012 involved solar manufacturers and equipment makers,” he says.